Seashell

-A group of beachworn sea snail shells that vary in size, form and pattern combination.
+A group of beach-worn sea snail shells that vary in size, form and pattern combination.

 A seashell (or sea shell), also known simply as a shell, is a hard, protective outer layer usually created by an animal or organism that lives in the sea.
 Most seashells are made by mollusks, such as snails, clams, and oysters to protect their soft insides.
 Empty seashells are often found washed up on beaches by beachcombers.
 The shells are empty because the animal has died and the soft parts have decomposed or been eaten by another organism.

-A seashell is usually the exoskeleton of an invertebrate (an animal without a backbone), and is typically composed of calcium carbonate or chitin.
+A seashell is usually the exoskeleton of an invertebrate (an animal without a backbone), and is typically composed of calcium carbonate and partially chitin.
 Most shells that are found on beaches are the shells of marine mollusks, partly because these shells are usually made of calcium carbonate, and endure better than shells made of chitin.

 Apart from mollusk shells, other shells that can be found on beaches are those of barnacles, horseshoe crabs and brachiopods.
 Marine annelid worms in the family Serpulidae create shells which are tubes made of calcium carbonate cemented onto other surfaces.
 The shells of sea urchins are called "tests", and the moulted shells of crabs and lobsters are exuviae.
 While most seashells are external, some cephalopods have internal shells.

 Seashells have been used by humans for many different purposes throughout history and prehistory.
 However, seashells are not the only kind of shells; in various habitats, there are shells from freshwater animals such as freshwater mussels and freshwater snails, and shells of land snails.

 Terminology

 When the word "seashells" refers only to the shells of marine mollusks, then studying seashells is part of conchology.
-Conchologists or serious collectors who have a scientific bias are in general careful not to disturb living populations and habitats: even though they may collect a few live animals, most responsible collectors do not often over-collect or otherwise disturb ecosystems.
+Conchologists and amateur researchers are in general careful not to disturb living populations and habitats.
+Most responsible collectors do not over-collect or otherwise disturb ecosystems even if they capture few live specimens.

 The study of mollusks (including their shells) is known as malacology; a person who studies mollusks is known as a malacologist.